MeshJS/governance/funding/catalyst-fund14/mesh-new-tx-class/main.md

-Proposal Template

 [GENERAL] Proposal title
 Mesh: New Tx Class for Mesh SDK

 [GENERAL] Name and surname of main applicant
 Mesh
-[GENERAL] Are you delivering this project as an individual or as an entity (whether formally incorporated or not)

-Entity (Incorporated)

-[GENERAL] Co proposers and Additional applicants

 [GENERAL] Requested Funds in Ada
 100,000 Ada
-[GENERAL] Please specify how many months you expect your project to last (from 2-12 months) Minimum 2 months - Maximum 12 months.
-0

-[GENERAL] Please indicate if your proposal has been auto-translated into English from another language.
-Yes
-No

 [GENERAL] What is the exact problem you want to solve?
 (200-character limit including spaces)